 This blog initially started, years ago, as a simple place for me to share my work.
 Over time it morphed into a site that featured countless Fujifilm gear reviews, and has morphed again into a place where I share my work and thoughts with you as openly and honestly as I can.

 Along the way I have met new friends, built relationships with wonderful clients and students, supported people who were struggling, had the opportunity to teach all over the world and have had the joy of working on incredible projects with Fujifilm (one of the best companies in the world in my opinion).
 It is the absolute truth that my success is owed as much to all of you as it is to my own efforts.

 I am excited to see where photography takes me in 2020.
-I can’t wait to share new work with all of you and to see so many of you face to face in workshops, at conferences, or during presentations.
+I can’t wait to share new work with all of you and to see some of you face to face at workshops or presentations.
 I hope you are all fired up for a new year and for the opportunities that it brings… after a challenging 2019 I know that I am.